bronson/vim-mode-next/README.md

 The [ready branch](https://github.com/bronson/vim-mode-next/tree/ready)
 is where the action is.
 It contains the the raw pull requests and conflict resolutions.
-This is where all the work happens.

 The [master branch](https://github.com/bronson/vim-mode-next/tree/master)
-includes the ready branch, plus additional commits specific to vim-mode-next (like this README).
-Unlike every other git repository out there, this branch is completely uninteresting.
+includes the latest ready branch plus additional commits specific to vim-mode-next (like this README).
+Unlike every other git repository out there, the master branch is completely uninteresting.